 4. If you have a statutory basis to file a counterclaim, it must be in writing and served upon the opposing party.
-5. To learn more, see the attached Residential Eviction Information Sheet or contact the court.
-Signed and Sealed this date Clerk of Superior Court Ву
+5. To learn more, see the attached Residentia the court. al Eviction Information Sheet or contact Signed and d Sealed this date Clerk of Superior Court Ву Deputy Clerk